kayleorantes/MITdormcraft/src/concepts/engagement-design.md

-# Design Notes: EngagementConcept Rationale
+# Design Notes: Engagement Concept

 ## Core Design Rationale

-This concept is entirely new and was created specifically to isolate all social interaction logic from the core `DesignPost` concept, which is crucial for achieving strict modularity and adhering to the principle of separation of concerns.
+This concept is entirely new and was created specifically to isolate all social interaction logic (like upvotes and comments) from the core content concepts (like `DesignPost`).

+Rationale: This separation of concerns is critical for modularity.
+The `DesignPost` concept doesn't need to know what a "comment" is, and this `Engagement` concept doesn't need to know what a "post" is.
+This concept only knows how to associate interactions with an abstract `postID` (a content identifier), making the system easy to maintain and extend.

+---

-### Initial Design Decisions:
+## Design Decisions: State

 1.  **Post-Centric Documents:** Each document in the `engagements` collection corresponds to one `postID`.
-    * **Rationale:** This is a highly efficient data modeling pattern.
+    * Rationale: This is a highly efficient data modeling pattern.
 It allows us to retrieve all comments and upvotes for a single post in one database query, which is performant for loading a post's entire social view.

-2.  **Unified `toggleUpvote` Action:** The concept uses a single `toggleUpvote` action instead of separate `upvote` and `removeUpvote` actions.
-    * **Rationale:** This simplifies the client-side logic.
-The frontend only needs to call `toggleUpvote`, and the backend handles the necessary logic (add if not present, remove if present).
-The return value immediately gives the new state (`upvoted: boolean`) and the current count (`total: number`) to update the UI.

-3.  **Upvotes as a Set (Uniqueness Invariant):** The state for upvotes is defined as a Set of `userID`s.
+2.  **`upvotes` as a Set:** The state for upvotes is defined as a Set of `userID`s.
-    * **Rationale:** This naturally enforces the invariant that a user can only upvote a post once.
-In the MongoDB implementation, this directly maps to the `$addToSet` operator, which automatically prevents duplicate entries and simplifies transactional logic.
+    * Rationale: This naturally enforces the invariant that a user can only upvote a post once.
+In the MongoDB implementation, this directly maps to the `$addToSet` and `$pull` operators, which automatically handle duplicate prevention.

-### Rationale for State Structure (Refinements):
+3.  **`comments` as a List:** The state for comments is a List of comment objects.
+    * Rationale: This allows for an ordered, chronological feed of comments directly within the engagement document.

-1.  **Unique `commentID`s:** I included a unique `commentID` for each comment object within the `comments` list.
+4.  **Unique `commentID`s:** Each comment object within the `comments` list is given its own unique `commentID`.
-    * **Rationale:** While initially simpler to omit, a unique ID is essential for future application capabilities, such as allowing a user to `deleteComment(postID, commentID, userID)` or `editComment(...)`.
-Without this ID, targeting a single comment in a long list would be difficult and inefficient.

-2.  **`commentCount` Field (Performance Cache):** A dedicated `commentCount` field is maintained in the state.
-    * **Rationale:** Although the count could be derived by counting the array of comments, maintaining a cached count allows the application to quickly return the total comment number without having to fully project and count a potentially long array on every query.
+    * Rationale: This is essential for enabling `editComment` and `deleteComment` actions.
+Without a unique ID, it would be impossible to reliably target a specific comment for an update or deletion.

+---

+## Design Decisions: Actions

+1.  **`getEngagementForPost(postID)`:** This is the primary read action.
+    * Rationale: It simply retrieves the engagement document.
+If no document exists (i.e., no one has upvoted or commented yet), the implementation should return an empty, default object so the frontend doesn't have to handle `null` cases.

+2.  **`toggleUpvote(postID, userID)`:** A single, unified action for upvoting.
+    * Rationale: This simplifies client-side logic.
+The frontend doesn't need to track if the user has already upvoted; it just calls `toggleUpvote`.
+The backend handles the logic (add if not present, remove if present) and returns the new state, which the UI can use to update itself.

+3.  **`addComment(postID, authorID, text)`:** The standard creation action for comments.
+    * Rationale: This action appends a new comment object (complete with a new `commentID`, the `authorID`, text, and a `createdAt` timestamp) to the `comments` list.

+4.  **`editComment(...)` and `deleteComment(...)`:** These actions manage the comment lifecycle.
+    * Rationale: These actions were included to provide full CRUD functionality.
+Crucially, both actions require the `userID` of the person *making* the request.
+The implementation must check that this `userID` matches the `authorID` stored on the comment, enforcing the invariant that only the original author of a comment can modify or delete it.